abliveira/git/Git Commands.md

 ### git log

-display the history of commits with git using the command git log
+Display the history of commits with git using the command git log

 ### git revert